Consistent clear water salmon fishing

 Comfortable single occupancy rooms

-“I was hoping for an average of 15 fish per rod for the week given reasonable conditions so we were all thrilled to have averaged 13 in ultra low water totaling 104 fish for the group.
+“I was hoping for an average of 15 fish per rod for the week given reasonable conditions so we were all thrilled to have averaged 13 in ultra low water totalling 104 fish for the group.
 Most rods lost a similar number so there was plenty of action.
 I am looking forward to a week of medium water with overcast skies – that could be truly awesome!”
 P.B. – UK

 Close to Reykjavik